 - Screw on lid tightly.

-All in all, our DIY Snow Globe cost $5 bucks, with all the supplies being bought from walmart.
+All in all, our DIY Snow Globe cost $5 bucks.
 We had the jar and you really could use any jar you have at home.
 This was such a fun project to do with Truett and I just loved seeing his big ol’ smile!
 May your Christmas slowly drizzle glitter all around you!